yifeif/zero_out/README.md

 ### Add Op Implementation
 Now you are ready to implement your op.
-Following the instructions at [Adding a New Op](https://www.tensorflow.org/extend/adding_an_op), add defination of your op interface under `cc/ops/` and kernel implementation under `cc/kernels/`.
+Following the instructions at [Adding a New Op](https://www.tensorflow.org/extend/adding_an_op), add defination of your op interface under `<your_op>/cc/ops/` and kernel implementation under `<your_op>/cc/kernels/`.

 ### Build and Test Op

 #### Bazel
 To build the custom op shared library with Bazel, follow the cc_binary example in `tensorflow_zero_out/BUILD`.
-Note the example `cc_binary` target depends on TensorFlow header files and 'libtensorflow_framework.so' from the pip package installed earlier:
+You will need to depend on the header files and libtensorflow_framework.so from TensorFlow pip package to build your op.
+Earlier we mentioned that the template has already setup TensorFlow pip package as an external dependency in `tf` directory, and the pip package is listed as `local_config_tf` in `WORKSPACE` file.
+You can depend your op directly on TensorFlow header files and 'libtensorflow_framework.so' as following:
 ```python
     deps = [
         "@local_config_tf//:libtensorflow_framework",